 Here’s how we’ll work together, gently and step by step:

-- Break It Down Into Manageable Steps: Tackle your space in small, achievable chunks so you never feel overwhelmed.
+- Break It Down Into Manageable Steps: Tackle your space in small, achievable chunks so you don’t feel as overwhelmed.

 - ADHD-Friendly Systems: Labeled zones, “micro-homes” for frequently used items, and routines designed for your brain.

-- Declutter With Ease: Decide what to keep, donate, or let go without pressure, judgment, or guilt.
+- Declutter With Ease: Decide what to keep, donate, or let go with less pressure, judgment, or guilt.
 Donations can go to local charitable centers that support your community.

 - Support Flow and Confidence: Reduce distractions, build confidence, and feel more grounded in your daily routines.